Login to your account

 1. Introduction.
 Potgieter and Mokomane (2020) argue that the strategic emphasis of a human resource management (HRM) department can be summarized as the effective management of teams and individuals in an organization aimed at competitive advantage and performance success.
 Thus, there is growing interest in investigating the role of HRM departments and practices in supporting companies ...

-7. An evidence-based review of e-HRM and strategic human resource management
+10. Implementation of strategic human resource management practices: a

-9. Strategic Human Resource Management in the International ...
+15. Strategic Human Resource Management in the International Hospitality

 This review takes an evolutionary perspective on the development of strategic human resource management literature.
 Managing human resources strategically, provides to a hotel business the opportunity to develop its plans for recruitment, training, and compensation based on the goals of the organization, ensuring a greater chance of organizational success.